acgetchell/CDT-plusplus/README.md

 Static Analysis:
 -----------
 The [cppcheck-build.sh][35] script runs a quick static analysis using [cppcheck][34].

 Clang comes with [scan-build][32] which can run a much more thorough, but slower static analysis integrated with CMake and Ninja.
 Simply run the [scan-build.sh][33] script.
 Note that this script is somewhat fragile, as it depends upon the version of llvm installed, and links directly to those directories without helpful symlinks to abstract version numbers away.

+Also, these tools build in DEBUG mode.
+You should probably not then run unittests as you will get thousands of lines of debugging output from the tests that create large triangulations.
+(You could use **--gtest_filter** to run just the tests that you want.)

 [1]: http://arxiv.org/abs/hep-th/0105267
 [2]: http://www.cgal.org